Course

 Display Prime Numbers Between Two Intervals Using FunctionsCheck Prime Number By Creating a FunctionCheck Whether a Number can be Express as Sum of Two Prime NumbersFind Sum of Natural Numbers using RecursionCalculate Factorial of a Number Using RecursionFind G.C.D Using RecursionConvert Binary Number to Decimal and vice-versaConvert Octal Number to Decimal and vice-versaConvert Binary Number to Octal and vice-versaReverse a Sentence Using RecursionCalculate Power Using RecursionArrays and Strings

-Calculate Average of Numbers Using ArraysFind Largest Element of an ArrayCalculate Standard DeviationAdd Two Matrix Using Multi-dimensional ArraysMultiply Two Matrix Using Multi-dimensional ArraysFind Transpose of a MatrixMultiply two Matrices by Passing Matrix to FunctionAccess Elements of an Array Using PointerSwap Numbers in Cyclic Order Using Call by ReferenceFind the Frequency of Characters in a StringFind the Number of Vowels, Consonants, Digits and White Spaces in a StringRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy StringsSort Elements in Lexicographical Order (Dictionary Order)Kotlin Program to Display Factors of a Number
+Calculate Average of Numbers Using ArraysFind Largest Element of an ArrayCalculate Standard DeviationAdd Two Matrix Using Multi-dimensional ArraysMultiply Two Matrix Using Multi-dimensional ArraysFind Transpose of a MatrixMultiply two Matrices by Passing Matrix to FunctionAccess Elements of an Array Using PointerSwap Numbers in Cyclic Order Using Call by ReferenceFind the Frequency of Characters in a StringFind the Number of Vowels, Consonants, Digits and White Spaces in a StringRemove all Characters in a String Except AlphabetsFind the Length of a StringConcatenate Two StringsCopy StringsSort Elements in Lexicographical Order (Dictionary Order)C++ Program to Display Factors of a Number

-Example: Factors of a Positive Integer
+Example: Display all Factors of a Number

-if (number % i == 0) {
+if(n % i == 0)

 }